Advocating for an Eclectic Therapeutic Approach

 There is no argument about the fact that compassionate nodding for fifty minutes is helpful by itself (Rogers & Wood, 1974), I believe that it is my responsibility as a counselor educator, to help counselors move beyond just creating a therapeutic bond and the short term relief of a therapy session.
 Modalities such as brief solution-focused therapy can help clients create the changes they have been wanting to create in a planned but gentle way.

-Sasha Raskin, MA, is an international #1 bestselling co-author , the founder and CEO of Go New , a transformational education program, a life, and business coach and a psychotherapist in Boulder, CO.
+Sasha Raskin, MA, is an international #1 bestselling co-author , a life, and business coach and a psychotherapist in Boulder, CO.
 He is working on a P.h.D in Counseling Education and Supervision and is an adjunct faculty at the Contemplative Counseling master’s program at Naropa University, from which he also graduated.
 Sasha has been in the mental health field for more than 10 years, worked with youth at risk, recovery, mental health hospitals, and coached individuals, couples, families, startups, and groups.
 He has created mindfulness stress reduction and music therapy programs within different organizations.
 Whether it’s in person or via phone/video calls, Sasha uses cutting-edge, research-based techniques to help his clients around the world to thrive.

 As a coach Sasha Raskin provides individual and group coaching in Boulder, Colorado, and worldwide via video and phone calls, drawing from over ten years of experience.
 His services include: life coaching, business coaching, career coaching, ADD / ADHD coaching, leadership coaching, and executive coaching.
 Schedule your free 20-minute coaching phone consultation with Sasha Raskin